stgm/scientific-programming-1/info/syllabus.md

 ## What to do

 Your entry to the course is the [Modules](/modules) page.
 Here we have linked all modules that you might take.
 For each module, you can choose one of the case studies and learn Python along the way.
-If you are particularly interested, you may also do more than one case study per module, even though this is not stricly necessary.
+If you are particularly interested, you may also do more than one case study per module, even though this is not strictly necessary.

 ## Goals